ahgperrin/PyCurve/README.md

 *PyCurve* is a Python package that provides to user high level yield curve usefull tool.
-For example you can istanciate a Curve and get a rate, a discount factor, even forward rate given multiple methodology from Linear Interpolation to parametrization methods as Nelson Siegel or Bjork-Christenssen.
+For example you can istanciate a Curve and get a d_rate, a discount factor, even forward d_rate given multiple methodology from Linear Interpolation to parametrization methods as Nelson Siegel or Bjork-Christenssen.
 PyCurve is also able to provide solutions in order to build yield curve or price Interest rates derivatives